Home Page

 Directly to WBAN!

-5'2" featherweight Rhonda Luna from Rowland Heights, California was born on April 24, 1978.
+5'2" featherweight Rhonda Luna from Rowland Heights, California.
 She was an accomplished softball player at the University of California, and saw boxing as a way to keep her competitive juices flowing.

-She now balances boxing training in the evenings with a daytime career as a high school English teacher and softball coach in suburban Los Angeles.
+Her career is being a school English teacher and softball coach in suburban Los Angeles.
 She prepared for her career as a pro boxer by gaining extensive amateur experience.
 She had 14 amateur bouts and twice won the National Blue and Gold Tournament before turning professional.
 "I think I paid my dues in the amateur level," says Luna.

 She made her pro debut on her 25th birthday, April 24, 2003 at the Marriott Hotel in Irvine, California, winning a four-round unanimous decision over Rosa Ponce of El Cajon, who was also making her pro debut.